Home

 It is a statically typed language which has a syntax similar to C. It provides a rich standard library.
 It is easy to use but the code compiles to a binary that runs almost as fast as C. So it can be considered for tasks dealing with large volumes of data.

-Below is a list of libraries in golang which are useful for data science and related fields:
+Below is a list of libraries in Golang which are useful for data science and related fields:

 GoLearn is claimed as a batteries included machine learning library for Go.
 The aim is simplicity paired with customizability.
-It can be imported using the code below:

 Official Website: Click here